Early Childhood Education and Care

 Learn about children through observation, discussion, and practical experience.
 Nurture your understanding of child development and behaviour and build your skills and abilities in educating and caring for children.

-252 hours of unpaid industry experience in Certificate III in Early Childhood Education and Care 280 hours of unpaid industry experience in Diploma of Early Childhood Education and Care.
+160 hours of unpaid industry experience in Certificate III in Early Childhood Education and Care 280 hours of unpaid professional placement in Diploma of Early Childhood Education and Care.

 You must also have a 'Working with Vulnerable People Check' before undertaking any professional placement with children.
+Students must complete National Child Safety Training prior to commencing professional placement in an early childhood service.
 Information will be provided on enrolment.

 Why study at CIT?